‘It’s In The Details’

 Despite being such an early card, the set isn’t among the most popular pre-war card issues for a few reasons.
 First, they’re rare and hard to find.
 And with a somewhat sizable checklist of nearly 150 cards, that makes putting a set together virtually impossible.

 In addition, while the cards are of specific players, the poses and depictions are generic.
-Images on many cards don’t look anything like the real-life player and many of the same exact poses were used on several different cards.
+Images on many cards don’t look anything like the real-life player and the same exact poses were used on several different cards for different players.
 This made them a stark contrast from other pre-war sets.
 The Old Judge and cabinet cards used actual photographs and other cards, such as the artistic T205 and T206 sets, featured outstanding lithography.

 Also notable is that many players have more than one card in the set.
 Different poses were used for players with more than one card.
 Hall of Famer Dan Brouthers, for example, has one card featuring him ready to catch a baseball and another with him holding a bat.